Pathfinder - The Swashbuckler Handbook

 Base Attack Bonus: Full BAB.

 Saves: Reflex is the Swashbuckler's only good save, and with good Dexterity it will be fantastic, but you really need to work to fill in the gaps in the Swashbuckler's defenses.
-Charmed Life helps a bit, but it has very limited uses per day.
+Charmed Life helps a bit, but it has limited uses per day.

 Proficiencies: You get martial weapons, but with only light armor and bucklers, your AC isn't going to be great until you pick up Nimble.